Caravan and Chassis Inspections Identify Pending Disasters.

 Replacement centre pins are made from high tensile steel and can be installed using a rattle gun.

-However, you might be interested to learn that most service mechanical use a clamp on the spring before pin removal.
+However, you might be interested to learn that most service mechanics use a clamp on the spring before pin removal.
 Once the nuts have been released, the clamp is then slowly removed, allowing the pin to the removed.

 Leaf springs are carefully re-aligned when the new high tensile pin is re-installed.
 Clamps then re-tension the spring allowing the high tensile bolt to be tensioned.